 Hilal suggests that the FDA set clear standards for acceptable control arms to ensure better outcomes for patients, but we’ve seen how hard it can be to get the FDA to regulate an industry that pays them so handsomely.
 In fact, we discussed the way that pharmaceutical companies influence FDA approval decisions not long ago.

 Johnson & Johnson, the latest company on trial for fueling the opioid crisis, recently won a timely approval for their cancer drug Balversa.
+[Editor’s note: get the latest on the J&J trial here.]
 Here’s how big pharma makes sure their drugs get approved:

 When a new therapy is up for FDA approval, advisory committees are formed to review the new drug and vote on whether or not it should be approved.
 The FDA always follows these recommendations.